 Eastside Greenville is an area that historically has been residential.
 The name is given to the area east of Greenville but west of the city of Greer.
 The lines for the “Eastside” are mostly defined by Pelham Road, Old Spartanburg, Highway 14 and I-85.
 As population increases in downtown Greenville the Eastside is one of the areas to experience growth as well.
 Home prices have risen rapidly in the past few years and will continue to do so with the growth of Greenville in general.
 Many starter homes can still be purchased reasonably if you are open to older homes.
 Several older desirable neighborhoods are in the Eastside such as Thornblade, Sugar Creek, Foxcroft and Silverleaf.
 These neighborhoods are slowly being renovated and taking on new life with younger homeowners.
 Some of the best high schools in the state…Riverside High School and Eastside High School, as well as the feeder school to them…Buena Vista ES, Pelham Rd ES, Riverside MS are on the Eastside.

-Michelin North American HQ is nearby and it is less than 10 minutes to Greenville Spartanburg International Airport (GSP).
-There are new hospitals at Patewood …Greenville Hospital System and St. Francis Hospital and excellent access to I-385 at Pelham Rd.
-The Parkway runs along Michelin NA, the Marriot and provides upscale shopping for Thornblade and the Eastside communities.
+Michelin North American HQ is nearby, and it is less than 10 minutes to Greenville Spartanburg International Airport (GSP).
+There are new hospitals at Patewood, Greenville Hospital System and St. Francis Hospital and excellent access to I-385 at Pelham Rd.
+The Parkway runs along Michelin NA, with the Marriott and other hotels and provides upscale shopping for Thornblade and the Eastside communities.
 See all our Eastside Blogs